Peasant Reform

 Special Conditions

-An explanation of the peasant women on the Heath cultivating a rich tradition of embroidery is that it was a consequence of the farmers’ villeinage obligations towards the landlord being fewer, compared to many other places.
+The rich embroidery tradition among peasant women on the Heath arose because the farmers in this area had fewer obligations to their lords than in many other places.
 The land was mainly owned by the Crown, the Church, or the University of Copenhagen who did not insist on an extensive form of villeinage.
-The industrious farmers could, therefore, benefit from their hard work.
-Furthermore, the Heath land was very fertile.In 1844, the fields of the farm’ Vendalsgaard’ in Karlslunde were said to have the most fertile soil in Denmark.
-The opportunities for selling the farmers’ crops, vegetables, and milk were good in the nearby capital.
-The roads to the capital were in such a condi-tion that it was possible to trans port goods there, and trade middlemen were cut out.
-All these circumstances combined to give the farmers excellent conditions.
+The industrious farmers could therefore benefit from their hard work.
+Furthermore, the Heath land was very fertile.
+In 1844, the fields of the farm ’Vendalsgaard’ in Karlslunde were said to have the most fertile soil in Denmark.
+The farmers' opportunities for selling crops, vegetables, and milk were good in the nearby capital.
+The roads to the capital were in such a condition that it was possible to transport goods there, and trade middlemen were cut out.
+All these circumstances combined gave the farmers excellent conditions.

 Decoration and Design

-The interiors of the farmhouses in the Hedebo area bear witness to the fact that the farmers did not spend their income in the capital, or on buying goods from foreign countries like, for example, the farmers of Amager did.
-It appears that the money was spent on purchases from local craftsmen, who thereby got the opportunity to develop a rich tradition of designing furniture, such as the Roskilde cabinet and neatly decorated chests.
-The contact with Copenhagen also led to skills such as those which enabled the production of the special gold and silver metalwork embroidery on the back of women’s bonnets, which the Hedebo area is famous for.
-All this gives us the impression of a population for whom it was important to be surrounded by beautifully designed textiles and furniture, created by the local community.
+The interiors of the farmhouses in the Hedebo area reflect the fact that the farmers did not spend their income in the capital, or on buying goods from foreign countries like, for example, the farmers of Amager did.
+It appears that the money was spent on purchases from local craftsmen, who thereby got the opportunity to develop a rich tradition of designing furniture, such as the Roskilde cabinet and decorated chests.The contact with Copenhagen also led to the development of skills, such as those required for producing the special gold and silver metalwork embroidery on the back of women’s bonnets, for which the Hedebo area is famous.
+All of this gives us the impression of a population that valued being surrounded by beautifully designed textiles and furniture, created by the local community.